Kiwavi/BMI-Calculator/README.md

 # BMI-Calculator

 A simple BMI Calculator made with django and htmx.
 This unleashes the power of htmx by returning BMI results without reloading or redirecting the page.
-Setup the project bu first cloning it into a folder
+Setup the project by first cloning it into a folder
 `git clone https://github.com/Kiwavi/BMI-Calculator.git .`
 Install the required packages
 `pip install -r requirements.txt`